reeawnc/cloudflare/apps/model-scraper/README.md

 ### GET `/models_by_capability?capability=...`

 - **Description**: Filters and returns an array of models with certain capabilities.
-Currently, only the `"tools"` capability is supported, which checks if a model supports tool-calling.
+Currently, only the "tools" capability is supported, which checks if a model supports tool-calling.
 - **Example**:
   ```bash
   curl "https://<your-worker-url>/models_by_capability?capability=tools"
   ```

----

 ## Environment Variables